ucsb-cs8-s18/ucsb-cs8-s18.github.io/_lab/lab00.md

 ![Gradescope results](Gradescope_results.png)

 If the tests don't pass, you may get some error message that may or may not be obvious at this point.
 Don't worry - if the tests didn't pass, take a minute to think if your print statement is <strong>EXACTLY</strong> like stated in the lab instructions (including the same capitalization, spaces, punctuation, etc.) and the file name is <strong>EXACTLY</strong> `hello.py`.
-If your tests didn't pass and you're still not sure why you're getting the error, feel free to ask your TA.
+If your tests didn't pass and you're still not sure why you're getting the error, feel free to ask one of the course helpers.

 ## Final Step:  Log Out